 Picture this scenario; you’ve just come home after a weekend break and your work week is just about to start.
 A pipe has burst and there’s flooding in your basement, and it’s also shut off the supply to your bathroom and toilets.
 You need an emergency repair service from a local plumber, but it’s going to cost a lot of money and your insurance company can’t help you.
 In this situation, you’re going to have to fork out some money in order to fix the problem as quickly and efficiently as possible.
+Seed funding is always needed for a business to thrive and grow, but if you don’t have the backup of a seed fund, what do you do next?
+Taking the time to make sure that you are prepared for every eventuality is so important!

 But what if you don’t have the emergency savings for it?
 What if you’ve just spent everything on a weekend break with your family?